-They ruled the American theater from 1924 through 1958, the year of their final joint triumph in Friedrich Durrenmat’s mordant satire, “The Visit."
-Making good use of quotes from the chatty duo and many a show-biz memoir, veteran biographer Margot Peters colorfully evokes the Lunts’ dramatic personalities and tireless dedication to their craft.
+They ruled the American theater from 1924, when their dazzling partnership debuted with Ferenc Molnar’s witty two-hander, “The Guardsman,” through 1958, the year of their final joint triumph in Friedrich Durrenmat’s mordant satire, “The Visit.”
+Their careers flourished in those bygone days when stars routinely made national tours and successful actors worked exclusively year-round on the stage.
+Their friends included other glamorous theater folk like Noel Coward and Laurence Olivier.
+Making good use of quotes from the chatty duo, contemporary journalism, and many a show-biz memoir, veteran biographer Margot Peters colorfully evokes the Lunts’ dramatic personalities, stylish amusements, and tireless dedication to their craft.

 No one ever questioned their lifelong devotion, though insiders assumed that the offstage union of Alfred Lunt and Lynn Fontanne was a “white marriage” between a gay man and a bisexual woman.
 Peters seems to agree, though she never comes right out and says so, respecting the reticence of a more discreet age.